About the project

 Colophon

 Set in IBM Plex Serif, Plex Sans and Plex Mono.
-Hosted as a server-rendered React Router application.
-No tracking, no advertising, no third-party analytics.
-The site is fully functional with JavaScript disabled.
+Built as a server-rendered React Router application.
+No tracking, no advertising, no third-party analytics — every page works with JavaScript disabled.

 Issues, corrections or ideas: tdeniffel@gmail.com or via the Contribute page.